Skip to content

 On a January spent in London, the city's older institutions, and the long question of what is worth keeping.

-The London the Maison's members visit, and the London the rest of the world reads about, are no longer the same city.
-This has been true, in some sense, for a long time.
-It is, at present, more obviously true than I can remember it having been.
-The institutions to which our members belong — the older clubs, the smaller foundations, two or three of the auction houses — have continued, with a determination that is itself touching, to conduct their affairs on the timetable and within the conventions they have always conducted them on.
+The London our members visit, and the London the rest of the world reads about, are no longer the same city.
+The institutions to which our members belong — the older clubs, the smaller foundations, two or three of the auction houses — have continued, with a determination that is itself touching, to conduct their affairs on the timetable they have always used.
 The city around them has not been so determined.
-Whole streets I knew well in the late 1990s, when I lived briefly in Belgravia, have been refitted into something I do not, on present evidence, recognise.

-I make these observations without sentimentality.
+These observations are made without sentimentality.
 The Maison is not, and is not intended to be, an instrument of nostalgia.
-Our work is conducted on behalf of members who live, by definition, in the present, and any institution that prefers the past to its members would not deserve the trust the members extend to it.
-I have therefore been spending some time, during this visit, considering what it is, in the older Mayfair, that is worth the work of keeping.
+Our work is conducted on behalf of members who live in the present, and any institution that prefers the past to its members would not deserve the trust they extend to it.

 What is worth keeping is the practice.
-The practice is, in the rooms that still hold to it, conducted as it was conducted thirty and fifty and a hundred years ago, and the people who conduct it are, in nearly every case, people who have spent their working lives within a single house, on a single street, attending to a particular kind of customer in a particular kind of way.
+The practice is conducted, in the rooms that still hold to it, as it was conducted decades ago, and by people who have spent their working lives within a single house, on a single street, attending to a particular kind of customer in a particular kind of way.
 They are uninterested in growth.
 They are uninterested, indeed, in being known.
-They are interested in the work, and in the relationships through which the work has, over decades, come to them.
 They are the institutions, in any meaningful sense.
 The brass plates are the smallest part of it.

 The Maison's working arrangement with the older Mayfair is conducted with this in mind.
-We do not introduce members to the surfaces.
-The surfaces will be encountered, in any case, and require no introduction.
-We introduce members to the practice — to the cutter who will not, even now, accept a commission until he has spent three meetings with the principal; to the dealer in older furniture whose stock is housed in a single small room above a shop that does not advertise; to the librarian at one of the foundations who can, given six weeks, locate the printed sermon a member's grandfather is said to have heard delivered in 1934.
-These are the institutions worth keeping.
-They are kept, principally, by being used in the way they were intended to be used, and by being preserved from the press of business that the surfaces, increasingly, attract.
+We do not introduce members to the surfaces; the surfaces require no introduction.
+We introduce members to the practice — to the cutter who will not, even now, accept a commission until he has spent three meetings with the principal; to the dealer in older furniture whose stock is housed in a single small room above a shop that does not advertise.
+These houses are kept, principally, by being used in the way they were intended to be used.

 Return to the Journal